- The SR 305 Suquamish Way Intersection Improvement Project is currently in the design phase.

 In the 2012 Washington State Transportation Budget, the Legislature included a proviso (pdf 159 kb) directing the Washington State Department of Transportation (WSDOT) to identify and design a solution that will alleviate congestion at the SR 305 Suquamish Way intersection located in Kitsap County.
-Note: Construction funding for this project has yet to be identified.

 The purpose of the project is to improve mobility while maintaining or improving safety.
 The project will address issues related to the nearby park and ride lot, the concerns of bicyclists and pedestrians, local business access, residents, and other land users.

 The End Result